KidkArolis/space-router/README.md

   * `mode` - one of `history`, `hash`, `memory`, default is `history`
   * `interceptLinks` - whether to handle `<a>` clicks, default is `true`
   * `qs` - a custom query string parser, object of shape `{ parse, stringify }`
+  * `beforeTransition` - called with `(route, data)`, this will be run before a transition happens, if a promise is returned the router will wait for it to be resolved before transitioning

 ### `start(onTransition)`